camunda/camunda-docs-manual/content/user-guide/security.md

 ### Remediation
 Camunda creates a remediation plan to resolve security issues that are identified.
 Fixes are made available in the form of patch releases (enterprise customers only) and minor releases (community edition users).

+### Protection
+Camunda will appropriately protect information regarding security issues and associated documentation to help limit the likelihood that vulnerabilities are exposed.

 ## Security Acceptance and Maintenance